08 Sep The Almond Tree

-“Kathleen will be saved before next September,” I hear.
+“Kathleen will be saved by this time next year,” I hear.

 This piece of news catches me completely off guard.
-But it’s just about October, so I figure there’s ample time for the Lord to orchestrate this feat.
+But it’s a long way away, I figure.
+There’s more than enough time for the Lord to orchestrate this feat.

 “Say it out loud,” I hear.

-I’m alone in my car, but I feel a little embarrassed as I do it.
+I’m alone in my car, but I feel a little sheepish as I do.

-“Kathleen will be saved before next September,” I manage feebly.
+“Kathleen will be saved by this time next year,” I manage feebly.

-“Kathleen will be saved before next September,” I say a little louder.
+“Kathleen will be saved by this time next year,” I say a little louder.